hanjun815/HeRCULES_file_player/README.md

 - For the correct load, first you need to place the GPS, IMU, LiDAR, and radar files in a directory following this structure (see this [guide video](https://youtu.be/uU-FC-GmHXA?t=45))
 - IMU and GPS files (.csv) must be located at the same directory of "data_stamp.csv"

+## 4. Load Data Files and Play
+Here's a step-by-step guide:

+Click the 'Load' button.
+Navigate and select the desired dataset folder.
+Hit the player button to commence publishing data as ROS messages.
+Use the 'Stop skip' button to skip intervals when the vehicle remains stationary.
+This feature enhances the user experience by focusing on significant data.
+The loop button ensures that the data resumes playback from the beginning once completed